Maykon Jesus

-Maykon Kesley de Jesus Ramalho (born 7 December 2005), known as Maykon Jesus, is a Brazilian footballer who plays as a left-back for Vitória, on loan from Atlético Mineiro.
+Maykon Kesley de Jesus Ramalho (born 7 December 2005), known as Maykon Jesus, is a Brazilian footballer who plays as a left-back for Novorizontino, on loan from Atlético Mineiro.

 Career

 Born in Maceió, Alagoas, Maykon Jesus began his career with Retrô before moving to the youth categories of Atlético Mineiro in 2021.
 On 17 December 2024, he was loaned to Noroeste for the 2025 Campeonato Paulista.

 Maykon Jesus played in 11 of Noroeste's 12 matches in the Paulistão, before moving on loan to Vitória on 11 April 2025, with a buyout clause.
 He made his first team – and Série A – debut on 12 June, coming on as a first-half substitute for injured Jamerson in a 0–0 home draw against Cruzeiro.